 The Memorial Plaza parking lot and slip lane are getting a makeover this fall.
-Construction on the project, officially titled the Manville Road Corridor Improvement Project, begin today.
+Construction on the project, officially titled the Manville Road Corridor Improvement Project, began today.
 The project aims to improve the safety of both pedestrians and drivers on the Memorial Avenue Corridor to Tompkins Avenue.

 The project will involve the closure of the “slip lane” onto Manville Road and the construction of a right turn lane at the Memorial Plaza and Manville Road intersection.
 It will also require the closure of 16 permitted spaces and seven metered spaces in the parking lot.
 Once construction is completed, all but seven spaces, will open back up.